 The equivalence of Eq.
-48 with Eq.
-5b is through the Euler identity and the reproducing properties follow from the spectral forms of the orthogonality relations (45-46), which are self-evident by change-of-variables, and from the spectral form of Eq.
-47, which is Eq.
-29. Much as the delta functions of Eqs.
-45-47 set up the Hilbert spaces of all square-integrable functions on the real line, in two-dimensional Cartesian space, and on the surface of the sphere, the kernels (48-50) induce the equivalent subspaces of bandlimited functions in their respective dimensions.
+(71) with Eq.
+(5b) is through the Euler identity, and the reproducing properties follow from the spectral forms of the orthogonality relations (67) and (68), which are self-evident by change of variables, and from the spectral form of Eq.
+(69), which is Eq.
+(29).
+Much as the delta functions of Eqs.
+(67)-(70) set up the Hilbert spaces of all square-integrable functions on the real line, in two-dimensional Cartesian space and on the surface of the sphere (both scalar and vector functions), the kernels (71) and (74) induce the equivalent subspaces of bandlimited functions in their respective dimensions.
 Inasmuch as the Slepian functions are the integral eigenfunctions of these reproducing kernels in the sense of Eqs.
-5a, 15a, and 34a, they are complete bases for their band-limited subspaces (Slepian and Pollak 1961; Landau and Pollak 1961; Daubechies 1992; Flandrin 1998; Freeden et al. 1998).
-Therein, the N^{1D} , N^{2D} , or N^{3D} best time- or space-concentrated members allow for sparse, approximate, expansions of signals that are spatially concentrated to the one-dimensional interval $t \in [-T, T] \subset \mathbb{R}$, the Cartesian region $\mathbf{x} \in \mathcal{R} \subset \mathbb{R}^2$, or the spherical surface patch $\hat{\mathbf{r}} \in R \subset \Omega$.
+(5a), (15a), (34a), and (55a), they are complete bases for their bandlimited subspaces (Slepian and Pollak 1961; Landau and Pollak 1961; Daubechies 1992; Flandrin 1998; Freeden et al. 1998; Plattner and Simons 2014).
+Therein, the N^{1D} , N^{2D} , N^{3D} , or N^{vec} best time- or space-concentrated members allow for sparse, approximate expansions of signals that are spatially concentrated to the onedimensional interval $t \in [-T, T] \subset \mathbb{R}$, the Cartesian region $\mathbf{x} \in \mathcal{R} \subset \mathbb{R}^2$, or the spherical surface patch $\hat{\mathbf{r}} \in R \subset \Omega$.

-As a corollary to this behavior, the infinite sets of exactly time- or spacelimited (and thus band-concentrated) versions of the functions g, which are the eigenfunctions of Eqs.
-5, 15 and 34 with the domains appropriately restricted, are complete bases for square-integrable scalar functions on the intervals to which they are confined (Slepian and Pollak 1961; Landau and Pollak 1961; Simons et al. 2006).
-Expansions of such wideband signals in the small subset of their N^{1D} , N^{2D} , or N^{3D} most band-concentrated members provide reconstructions which are constructive in the sense that they progressively capture all of the signal in the mean-squared sense, in the limit of letting their number grow to infinity.
-This second class of functions g by simple time- or space limitation.
-While Slepian (Slepian and Pollak 1961; Slepian 1983), for this reason perhaps, never gave them a name, we have been referring to those as h in our own investigations of such functions on the sphere (Simons et al. 2006; Simons and Dahlen 2006; Dahlen and Simons 2008).
+As a corollary to this behavior, the infinite sets of exactly time- or spacelimited (and thus band-concentrated) versions of the functions g and g, which are the eigenfunctions of Eqs.
+(5), (15), (34), and (55) with the domains appropriately restricted, are complete bases for square-integrable scalar or vector functions on the intervals to which they are confined (Slepian and Pollak 1961; Landau and Pollak 1961; Simons et al. 2006; Plattner and Simons 2013).
+Expansions of such wideband signals in the small subset of their N^{1D} , N^{2D} , N^{3D} , or N^{vec} most bandconcentrated members provide reconstructions which are constructive in the sense that they progressively capture all of the signal in the mean-squared sense, in the limit of letting their numbers grow to infinity.
+This second class of functions can be trivially obtained, up to a multiplicative constant, from the bandlimited Slepian functions g and g by simple time- or space limitation.
+While Slepian (Slepian and Pollak 1961; Slepian 1983), for this reason perhaps, never gave them a name, we have been referring to those as h (and h) in our own investigations of similar functions on the sphere (Simons et al. 2006; Simons and Dahlen 2006; Dahlen and Simons 2008; Plattner and Simons 2013).